sushil0212/lab-wiki-countries-vite/README.md

     <h2>Learning Goals</h2>
   </summary>

-This exercise allows you to practice and apply the concepts and techniques taught in class.
+This exercise allows you to practice and apply the concepts and techniques taught in className.

 Upon completion of this exercise, you will be able to: